-For thousands of years, herbalists have been using some form of alcohol to extract the powerful and healing properties of plants to create tinctures.
+For thousands of years, herbalists have been using some form of alcohol to extract the powerful and healing properties of plants to create alcohol tinctures.

 But why do we continue to use alcohol, especially when we’re constantly being told to restrict our alcohol consumption?
 Is it bad for our health, and is it even safe to consume?

-Here, we’ll take you through the powerful properties of alcohol and the reasons why it’s still the preferred solvent for tinctures.
+Here, we’ll take you through the powerful properties of alcohol and the reasons why it’s still the preferred solvent for alcohol tinctures.

 Alcohol is a powerful (and safe) solvent

-The body can absorb alcohol quickly
+The body can absorb alcohol tinctures quickly

 Alcohol-based tinctures are extremely fast-acting, because alcohol can enter our bloodstream very quickly.
 Our tongue and cheeks contain lots of capillaries which quickly absorb the alcohol.
 This means that when we place some drops under our tongue, we’re not actually digesting the extract.
 Rather, it’s entering our bloodstream almost immediately to deliver the tincture’s potent properties.